 - Make a Commercial Invoice now and again

 - there are numerous locations across the web that allow you to create free Commercial Invoices

-- Using EdgeCTP also means the next time, since your products and customer contact details were saved in the system the first time, creating a commercial invoice is ultra simple with product and customer details auto-populating at a few clicks
+- Using EdgeCTP also means the next time, since your products and customer contact details save in the system the first time, creating a commercial invoice is ultra-simple with product and customer details auto-populating at a few clicks

 - Here’s an example guide on how simple it is to use a product like EdgeCTP to create a Commercial Invoice